refinedev/refine/documentation/blog/2022-07-21-admin-panel-with-materialui-and-strapi.md

 Deleting a record can be done in two ways.

-The first way is adding a delete button on each row since refine doesn't automatically add one, so we have to update our `<PostList>` component to add a `<DeleteButton>` for each record.
+The first way is adding a delete button on each row since Refine doesn't automatically add one, so we have to update our `<PostList>` component to add a `<DeleteButton>` for each record.

 We are going to add new cell to the `Actions` column to show delete button on each row.